IMAGE VIA @HOLIDAYPDX | INSTAGRAM

-To help you and your gluten-sensitive gang out, we’ve found the best GF spots in the city; from breakfast to dinner to that mid-day treat, check out one of the restaurants below for a tasty meal that won’t result in a stomachache.
+To help you and your gluten-sensitive gang out, we’ve found the best GF spots in the city; from breakfast and dinner to that mid-day treat, check out one of the restaurants below for a tasty meal that won’t result in a stomachache.

 If you’ve strolled along Alberta around brunch time and seen a line of 10+ people surrounding a tin shed… well, welcome to Tin Shed.
 One of the most laid-back and popular restaurants in Portland, Tin Shed offers an array of gluten-free meals.
 Also, doggy dishes.
 Yup –– bring your pup.
 A “Doggy Menu” is available to keep Rosco/Spike/Fido as happy as you are.
 For human fare, we love to grab their salmon burger on a gluten-free bun.
 For brunch, order their bloody mary with the bacon.
 Can’t skip that protein.

 Night and day — that’s how we describe the difference from walking out on Alberta into DarSalam.
 You’ll enter a Middle Eastern restaurant with colorful and fun vibes all around; this place is unlike anywhere else in PDX.
-The menu is mostly gluten-free (bonus: plenty of vegan options), and has a Shredded Lamb Rice Plate that fills our hearts with joy and bellies with satisfaction.
+The menu is mostly gluten-free (bonus: plenty of vegan options), and has a "Shredded Lamb Rice Plate" that fills our hearts with joy and bellies with satisfaction.
 We suggest any of the lamb dishes, to be honest –– they’re cooked to a spicy and unique perfection.
 They also have a downtown location for all your west side friends.

 Deep in NW, this spot will cure your Thai food needs.
 Sweet Lemon Vegan Bistro’s menu offers plenty of gluten-free options: soups, salads, wraps, noodles.
 We go crazy for the noodles, and, specifically, you should give the Rama Pad Thai a go.
-But if a tangier taste is what you’re after, the Noble Noodles are the move.
+But if a tangier taste is what you’re after, the "Noble Noodles" are the move.
 Fitt Tip: trust the cartoon peppers on the menu — their spice isn’t for the faint-of-heart.

 Por Qué No is one of the most popular Mexican spots in Portland, with eateries on Hawthorne and Mississippi.
 The hype is due to the bright aesthetic, simple menu, killer happy hour, and addictive chips and guac.
 90% of the menu is gluten-free, plus, all the tacos are served on corn tortillas.
-We keep coming back for the Bryan’s Bowl, margs, and fish tacos.
-Fitt Tip: our personal opinion?
+We keep coming back for the "Bryan’s Bowl", margs, and fish tacos.
+Fitt Tip: Our personal opinion?
 Their beef/steak filling is usually a bit tough.
 Opt for the fish/veggie tacos instead!

 You’ve probably heard about this funky, Portland-weird spot in Hawthorne.
 The waiters will most likely be rockin’ a tattooed arm sleeve or suspenders.
 The wait will always be about 15 minutes.
 The drinks, the food, the desserts — all vegan and gluten-free.
 This place is our heaven.
-Divulge in guiltless, delicious meals, and don’t leave without trying their Harlow Latte, their Urban Bowl, and their chili.
+Divulge in guiltless, delicious meals, and don’t leave without trying their Harlow Latte, their "Urban Bowl", and their chili.
 You won’t go wrong with any option, we promise.

 On many occasions, people choose salads to be healthy.
 But when the bowl is loaded with fatty dressings and dried fruit, the nutritious meal quickly becomes indulgent.
 And who wants to waste their cheat meal on a salad?
 Not us, but we do love a good bowl of greens.
 So does Crisp.
 This North Portland joint offers gluten-free and paleo salads that meet all your expectations: chicken breast dressings, feta, roasted yams, etc. Need help?
-We love their Emma’s Detox Salad with extra Coconut Bacon.
+We love "Emma’s Detox Salad" with extra coconut bacon.